-With tuition rising at community colleges across the country, many prospective college students today are on the lookout for the most affordable options in higher education.
-Fortunately, the U.S. Department of Education is ready to oblige the bargain hunters, with a list of the most affordable community colleges in the U.S. Peruse the Department of Education’s list of deals to see if one of the schools is in your area.
+With tuition rising at community colleges across the country, many prospective college students today are looking for the most affordable options in higher education.
+Fortunately, the U.S. Department of Education is ready to oblige the bargain hunters with a list of the most affordable community colleges in the U.S. Peruse the Department of Education’s list of deals to see if one of the schools is in your area.

 The College of Affordability and Transparency Center

-In addition to pricing on community colleges, the College of Affordability and Transparency Center has statistics available on 4-year public and private schools and 2-year private schools.
+In addition to pricing on community colleges, the College of Affordability and Transparency Center has statistics available on a 4-year public and private schools and 2-year private schools.
 The website even offers information on schools that provide shorter certificate and degree programs.
-Students can browse schools across the country both by the highest and lowest tuitions prices.
+Students can browse schools across the country by the highest and lowest tuition prices.
 Net prices are also available to help students who qualify for financial aid calculate out-of-pocket costs, including room and board, books, and other supplies.

 Reporting on Affordable Institutions